frank-sc/F3F-Tool-V2/README.md

 If you like the tool you can support my work on the the project by making a donation, i appreciate :)<br><br>
 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.PayPal.Me/f3frank)<br>

-### thanks to
-- all donaters, who appreciate my work and help me getting new hardware for testing
+**Thanks to all donaters, who appreciate my work and help me getting new hardware for testing**
-- Axel Barnitzke for giving me an idea how to work kind of object-oriented in LUA
-- Dave McQueeney for sharing his great Sensor Emulator for Jeti Studio, which allowed me to do a lot of testing on the PC, and also for bringing up the idea of unloading and reloading parts of code to meet the memory limitations